TownyAdvanced/Towny/README.md

 - **Maven**

     - Run `mvn clean package` to generate the plugin in the `target` directory, within the Towny folder.
-    - Developers who wish to use the Towny API in their plugins may read [the following instructions on adding Towny via a maven pom.xml.](https://github.com/TownyAdvanced/Towny/wiki/TownyAPI#getting-started-with-towny-and-your-ide)

 - **Ant** (_Deprecated_)